t-aozy/AI-Chatbot-Development-with-LLM/README.md

 # AI-Chatbot-Development-with-LLM
 This is a RAG—based AI Chatbot focused on the diagnostic of Childhood Obesity.
-We developed it using Llama-2, FAISS <br>
-Database and FastText Model.
-The entire code can be found at **aidoctor(1).ipynb**, the detailed explaination of the code <br> can be found at **LLM_code_description.pdf**.
+We developed it using Llama-2, FAISS Database and FastText Model.
+The entire code can be found at **aidoctor(1).ipynb**, the detailed explaination of the code can be found at **LLM_code_description.pdf**.